FrappaF/Blunt/README.md

 println(snoopy.3) # With the dot annotation I can access at the fourth snoopy value
 ```

-In this snippet we've created 10 snoopy with the same value each.
-I can treat this variable as an array of values:
+In this snippet, we've created 10 snoopies, each with the same value.
+Think of it as an array of values:
 `["HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY"]`

-**NOTE**: On runtime while snoopy values are the same it is represented with a single value.
-Only when a particular value changes it is converted in a real array.
-I.e. `snoopy.1 = "YAY";` converts the var snoopy from a string variable to an array prepresented as: `["HEY", "YAY", "HEY" x8]`
+**NOTE**: At runtime, while all snoopy values are the same, they are represented by a single value.
+Only when a specific value changes does it convert into a real array.
+For example, `snoopy.1 = "YAY";` transforms the snoopy variable from a single string to an array represented as: `["HEY", "YAY", "HEY" x8]`

 ## Functions